 Valeria also volunteered with USGS’ NABat Acoustic Monitoring Program, through the University of Maryland.
 She set up the equipment necessary to capture data for a week in different areas of Ft.
 Washington, Maryland.
 She then collected the data for researchers to add to their database and keep records of North American bats across multiple spatial scales.

-Most recently, Valeria was admitted to the University of Georgetown’s Environmental Metrology and Policy program.
+Valeria graduated with a Masters of Science from The University of Georgetown’s Environmental Metrology and Policy programin May of 2021.
 She understands that even the most minuscule nuisances of ecology make huge differences in the environment.
 Threats usually originate from man-made sources, including chemicals and toxins that have not been researched enough to completely understand it’s environmental or public health impact.
 Conservation focuses on addressing threats to the environment, finding its cause, then creating and or implementing effective solutions.
-Valeria looks forward to improving her ability to execute each step of conservation with the added ability of navigating policy and making the general public aware of our chemical impacts on the environment.
+Valeria looks forward to improving her ability to execute each step of conservation with the added ability of navigating policy and making the general public aware of our impact on the Environment with the skills and knowledge gained from this program.